 Lichen planopilaris - Hair and Scalp

 The condition may have an insidious or fulminant onset with hair loss in variable patterns.
-There are 3 distinct variants of LPP: classic LPP, frontal fibrosing alopecia, and Graham-Little-Piccardi-Lassueur (or Graham-Little) syndrome.
+There are several variants of LPP: classic LPP, frontal fibrosing alopecia, and Graham-Little-Piccardi-Lassueur (Graham-Little) syndrome.
 Classic LPP presents with follicular violaceous erythema and perifollicular fine scale.
-Interfollicular erythema may also be seen and in severe cases, confluent scale may be evident.
+Interfollicular erythema may also be seen, and in severe cases, confluent scale may be evident.
 The perifollicular erythema is usually seen at the periphery of patches of alopecia, which corresponds to active areas of disease.
 As the disease progresses, permanent cicatricial alopecia or Brocq alopecia occurs.
 Frontal fibrosing alopecia, as the name implies, clinically appears as a band-like scarring alopecia of the frontal hairline that commonly affects women.
-Graham-Little-Piccardi-Lassueur syndrome consists of the triad of cicatricial alopecia of the scalp, a lichenoid follicular eruption, and noncicatricial pubic and axillary hair loss.
+Graham-Little syndrome consists of the triad of cicatricial alopecia of the scalp, a lichenoid follicular eruption, and noncicatricial pubic and axillary hair loss.
 In addition, a diffuse variant was recently described.
 It presents with diffuse scalp itching with widespread hair thinning and erythema.
 This variant has no gender predilection.

 Increased hair shedding, severe itching, scaling, burning, and tenderness are common symptoms associated with LPP.

 Related topics: oral lichen planus, lichenoid drug eruption

 - Seborrheic dermatitis – Scaling with erythema of the scalp can be confused with early LPP before alopecia occurs.